 Why can’t I buy gold at the spot price?

-Does the spot price include markups or shipping costs?
+Does the gold spot price include markups or shipping costs?

-No, the spot price is lowest wholesale price for an ounce of gold.
-Any costs associated with processing, fabricating, minting, or shipping that gold are incorporated into dealer markups or premiums.
+No, the spot price is the lowest wholesale price for an ounce of gold.

 Why are some gold products priced so much higher than others?

 There are two main reasons a gold bullion product will have a high premium.

 - It is scarce and has become collectible.